Šauška: Name

 The name Šauška has a Hurrian origin and can be translated as "The Great One" or "The Magnificent One."
 Many Hurrian deities had similarly simple, epithet-like names, for example Allani ("the lady"), Mušuni ("she of justice"), Kumarbi ("he of Kumar") or Nabarbi ("she of Nawar").

 The spellings vary between sources.
-The Bogazköy Archive archive attests multiple, both logographic (dIŠ8-TÁR, dLIŠ and dGAŠAN) and syllabic (no less than eleven variants), the latter present in exclusively Hurrian contexts.
+The Bogazköy Archive attests multiple, both logographic (dIŠ8-TÁR, dLIŠ and dGAŠAN) and syllabic (no less than eleven variants), the latter present in exclusively Hurrian contexts.
 Logographic spellings also predominate in literary texts, but Song of Hašarri is an exception and seemingly consistently employs the syllabic spelling dŠa-wuu-us-ga.
 Early Hurrian king of Urkesh and Nawar, Atal-shen, used the logogram dINANNA to write Šauška's name, while later on in Nuzi one logographic spelling was dU.
 In Mitanni documents, the usual spelling is syllabic, dŠa-uš-ka-a.

 Based on administrative texts of the archives of the Third Dynasty of Ur, the early spelling was dŠa-u18-ša.
 In Mari in the Old Babylonian period the name was spelled as dŠa-ú-úš–an, and was often preceded by the epithet al-la-e-en, understood as allai, "lady," equivalent of Sumerian gašan and Akkadian bēltu.
 The same epithet is attested from other Hurrian texts, sometimes in the variant allai Ninuwa, "lady of Nineveh."
 Other Hurrian goddesses, for example Hebat or Pinikir, could be referred to as allai too.
 Additionally, it was the origin of the name of the goddess of the underworld, Allani.

 Two alphabetic spellings are attested in Ugaritic texts, šwšk and šušk.